Find your

 Dinner is included this evening.

-Today, if you have booked the flight inclusive package, you will be transferred to the airport for your return flight.
+Today, if you have booked the flight inclusive package, you will be transferred to Colombo airport for your return flight to London.

 You will stay for three nights at the 5-star Cinnamon Lakeside Colombo, four nights at the 5-star Golden Crown Kandy, and five nights at the 5-star Radisson Blu Resort Galle.